maxdemaio/music/src/content/blog/vocals.md

 ## Vocal Chain - EQ

-Personally, I don't mind the stock EQs from Logic's "Warm Vocal" sound.
-It takes out the lows, and boosts the high frequencies slightly.
+Personally, I don't mind the stock EQs from Logic's preset libraries.

 ## Vocal Chain - Gain staging + Compression (TODO: work on this more)